 - 1/2 pound wax beans

 - 2 ears corn

 - 1 pint cherry tomatoes

 - ¼ cup roasted salted pepitas (pumpkin seeds)

 For the toasted sesame ranch dressing

 - Bring a large pot of salted water to a boil.
-Trim the ends of the beans, then add them to the pot and boil until bright green, about 3 minutes.
+Trim the ends of the beans, then add them to the pot and boil until bright green and crisp tender, about 3 to 4 minutes.
 Fill a bowl with ice water.
 Once the beans are bright green, immediately remove them from the pot and place them in the ice water bath until cooled.